-Are you wanting to be able to drive in China?
+Are you wanting to be able to drive in China in 2021?
 Curious how to get a Chinese driver’s license?
 Driving in China is a thrill, but you can’t get behind the wheel unless you have an official China driver’s license.
 I’ve applied for a Chinese driver’s license twice (motorcycle license & car license) and below I share how you can get one too.

 Before I go into how to get a Chinese driver’s license, let me explain one very important policy in China:

 Many countries around the world and even throughout Asia accept a license from your home country or even an international driver’s permit (IDP).

 If you plan to drive a car or motorcycle in China, you need to be between 18-60 years old and will need one of the following two types of China driver’s licenses.
 I will go into more detail about each of these licenses further down.

 - Full Driver’s License (time consuming): This driver’s license is for foreigners visiting China for over three months or plan on staying in China long term as it is good for 6 years.
 Unfortunately, it takes a few trips (if you’re lucky) to get a full-license as well as passing a 100 question written test.